chrisgrieser/alfred-reminders-today/README.md

   triggering.
 	+ <kbd>⏎</kbd>: Complete the reminder.
-	+ <kbd>⌘⏎</kbd>: If the reminder has a URL, open it in the default browser, otherwise, copy the reminder's text to the clipboard.
+	+ <kbd>⌘⏎</kbd>: If the reminder has a URL, open it in the default browser, otherwise, copy the reminder's title & notes to the clipboard.
 Afterward, complete the reminder.
 	+ <kbd>⇧⏎</kbd>: "Snooze" the reminder by changing its due date to tomorrow.
+	+ <kbd>⌥⏎</kbd>: Edit the reminders title and body.
 	+ <kbd>⌃⏎</kbd>: Display completed reminders due today as well.
 Using
 	  <kbd>⏎</kbd> on a completed reminder marks it as uncompleted.
 The other
 	  modifiers work the same as with uncompleted reminders.
 Use <kbd>⌃⏎</kbd>
 	  once more to hide completed reminders again.
-	+ <kbd>⌘C</kbd>: Copy the reminder details (title, notes, URL).
+	+ <kbd>⌘C</kbd>: Copy the reminder title & notes.
 	+ <kbd>⌘L</kbd>: Display the reminder details in Large Type.
 - Quickly add a new reminder due today or tomorrow with the keywords `qq` and `qqq`, respectively.